Srajsekhar/docker-compose/Readme.md

+Docker and Docker Compose: Make sure Docker is installed on your machine, as Docker Compose is included with Docker Desktop on Windows and Mac.
+On Linux, you may need to install Docker Compose separately.
 In this setup:
 web: The web service uses a custom image (my-web-app:latest) that’s built from a Dockerfile in the ./webapp directory.
 This service exposes port 5000 to the host and sets environment variables for the database connection.
 db: The database service uses the MySQL 8.0 image and defines a root password and database name via environment variables.
 The database data is stored in a Docker volume called db-data for persistence.